Cralus/MixedMessages/README.md

 # Mixed Messages extension project #

-## for the codeacademy full stack developer path I have expanded on the initial brief ##
+## For the codeacademy full stack developer path I have expanded on the initial brief ##

 The following extensions have been implemented